amadeuszbartosz/countdown-lockscreen/README.md

 # Countdown Lockscreen 📱

-Welcome to the **Countdown Lockscreen** project!
-This tool generates a series of 365 lock screen images for iPhone, displaying a countdown to the new year with a stylish dot grid and a dynamic shrinking blurred circle effect.
-The images are designed to automatically update your lock screen daily using iCloud and Apple's Shortcuts app.
+Welcome to the **Countdown Lockscreen** application.
+This tool generates 365 lock screen images for your iPhone, each displaying a countdown to the New Year with a dynamic dot grid and blurred circle effect.

+---

+## For Non-Developers
+1. Go to the **Releases** section and download the latest version of the CountdownCreator Application.
+2. Double-click the downloaded `CountdownCreator` app to launch it.
+3. In the app, set the **start** and **end** colors, and enter a custom message if desired.
+4. Choose an output folder where your images will be saved.
+5. Once the images are generated, AirDrop them (or use your preferred method) and add them under a folder (for example, `countdown_photos`) on your device as shown in the screenshot.

+---

+## For Developers
+- The new entry point is `app.py`.
+Old backend files (such as `CreateLockScreens.py` and `custom_gui.py`) can now be added to your `.gitignore`.
+- Spec files are required for building executables and should not be ignored.
+- To run or customize the project, open it in your IDE and modify `app.py` or the spec files as needed.
+- Note: Shortcuts for other phone models aren’t fully set up yet, but you can still generate images for them.

 ---